 Most categorical exemptions use size criteria to determine if a proposal is exempt.
 The SEPA rules allow cities and counties to raise the exemption limit for minor new construction to better accommodate needs in their jurisdiction.
 The exemptions may be raised up to the maximum specified in the SEPA rules in WAC 197-11-800(1)(d).

 For example, cities and counties may choose to exempt residential developments at any level between four and 30 dwelling units in the urban growth area.
 The exemption for commercial buildings can range between 4,000 and 30,000 square feet.
 These "flexible thresholds" must be designated through ordinance or resolution by the city or county.
 If this has not been done, the minimum levels found in WAC 197-11-800(1)(b) apply.

-The exemption level set by the county or city will also apply when an agency other than the county or city is lead agency.
-A state agency or special district may need to consult with the county or city to identify the adopted exemption level for a particular area.
+The exemption levels set by a city or county also will apply when an agency other than the county or city is lead agency for projects in the area.
+A state agency or special district may need to consult with a county or city to identify the adopted exemption level for a particular area.

 Flexibility requires documentation

 Several criteria must be met for a county or city to adopt increased flexible-exemption thresholds.
 Most importantly, to protect against impacts to the environment, the local government must provide documentation demonstrating that requirements for environmental analysis, protection, and mitigation are met by other regulations.
 They must also disclose any loss of notice or comment opportunities for future permitting decisions as a result of threshold flexibility.